curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 "7, 8."
 Swallow once.
 Swallow again.

 "9, 10."
+Cross legs sitting on bed.
+Deep breaths.
 One minute meditation.
 Catch thoughts and recenter.

-Millions of fans already watching from his mind's eye.
+Millions of fans are already watching from his mind's eye.
 But he can't feel any of them.
 Digital technologies and outside influences are out of bounds until the performance is over.
-Others induce too much randomness and entropy.
+Interactions with anything outside this closed system induce too much randomness and entropy.

 One minute to drink 400mL water.
 Sitting on the edge of the bed. <elaborate>

 6:23 Turn on electric toothbrush.
-He stares himself down, two feet from a mirror, focused on the bridge of his nose between his eyes.
+He stares himself down, two feet from a mirror, focused on the image of himself, staring at the bridge of his nose between his eyes.

 "9, 10" it switches to the bottom-left second-last tooth, frontside.
 No blinking.
 No decisions.
-The background around that point of focus is fading away.
+Everything around the point of focus is fading away from staring so long.

 "9, 10" next tooth...

 "8, 9, 10."

-6:25 timer beeps down, the toothbrush turns itself off, begins to clean itself.
+6:25 timer beeps down, the toothbrush turns itself off, he lays it down, and it begins to clean itself.
 He blinks.
-He can move his gaze and the world is visible again.
+He moves his gaze from the point of focus and the rest of the world is visible again.
+He imagines the buildup of alternate forms of himself across idea space.

 "1, 2" he spits foamy toothpaste into the sink.